 Al Berman has consistently pushed the envelope in live television broadcasting, having produced some of the most highly rated and groundbreaking shows in television history and logging more than 6,000 hours of network television.
 He's also a renowned natural history and adventure documentarian.

-He has received four National Emmy Awards.
+He has received four National Emmy Awards and the Peabody Award.

 Since forming his eponymous production company in 2000, Berman has served as the executive producer and showrunner of massive live events: Survivor, The Biggest Loser, Rockstar: INXS, The Contender, The Simple Life, The Marriage Ref,Heaven Sent, Live From Space, Earth Live, David Blaine’s Ascension and many others.